wujysh/mi-vip-packet/README.md

 # mi-vip-packet
-An automatic scipt for grabbing Xiaomi VIP Packets 2017
+An automatic script for grabbing Xiaomi VIP Packets 2017